 Lipid utilization - Polymers/Materials Chemistry research group's mandate is to develop new monomers, biopolymers, biomaterials and bionanomaterials from lipids (plant oils) and other renewable resources for industrial applications.
-Therefore, our major research interests are on the synthesis of monomers, biopolymers, nano-engineered biopolymers, nano-biocomposites and bioconjugates from renewable resources using different catalytic techniques for various applications.
-More specifically the research is focused on: (1) the development of renewable monomers/chemicals from lipids and preparation of biopolymers and biopolymer based nanocomposites for high performance industrial applications, (2) utilization of lipids and protein biopolymers for the preparation of bioconjugates and nano-structured biomaterials for water remediation and biodegradable packaging, (3) development and nano-modification of lipids for therapeutic and cosmetic applications.
+Therefore, our major research interests are on the synthesis of monomers, biopolymers, nano-engineered biopolymers, nano-biocomposites, biosorbents and bioconjugates from renewable resources using different catalytic techniques for various applications.
+More specifically the research is focused on the conversion of Carbondioxide (CO2) into methanol and hydrogen (H2) production from waste biomass; the development of renewable monomers/chemicals from lipids and preparation of biopolymers and biopolymer based nanocomposites for high performance industrial applications; utilization of lipids and protein biopolymers for the preparation of modified and nano-structured biomaterials for water remediation and biodegradable packaging; development of conjugates and nano-modification of lipids for therapeutic applications.

-4. Lipid-derived Nano-particles for Therapeutic and Cosmetic Applications
+5. Lipid-derived Nano-particles and Bio-conjugates for Therapeutic Applications